Private Wealth 2024

 Foreign-sourced income regime

 Hong Kong was included in the EU watchlist of non-cooperative jurisdictions for tax purposes.
-In response, the Hong Kong authorities introduced a refined foreign source income taxation regime, which came into effect on 1 January 2023.
-Under the new regime, qualifying foreign passive income (interest, income from intellectual property, gains from the disposal of shares/equity interest) can only be exempt from Hong Kong profits tax if the qualifying entity meets:
+In response, the Hong Kong authorities introduced a refined foreign source income taxation regime, which came into effect on 1 January 2023 and was later further updated with effect from 1 January 2024.
+Under the new regime, specified foreign-sourced income (interest, dividend, equity interest disposal gain, non-IP disposal gain, IP disposal gain and general income from intellectual property) can only be exempt from Hong Kong profits tax if the qualifying entity meets:

-• the economic substance requirement, if the income is foreign-sourced interest, dividend or disposal gain;
+• the economic substance requirement, if the income is foreign-sourced interest, dividend or non-IP disposal gain;

-• the nexus requirement, if the income is foreign-sourced intellectual property income; or
+• the nexus requirement, if the income is foreign-sourced intellectual property income or IP disposal gain; or

-• the participation requirement, if the income is foreign-sourced dividend or disposal gain.
+• the participation requirement, if the income is foreign-sourced dividend or equity interest disposal gain.

 Transfer Pricing

-The transfer pricing rules in Hong Kong came into operation in 2018 to comply with the base erosion and profit shifting guidelines put forth by the Organisation of Economic Co-operation and Development.
+The transfer pricing rules in Hong Kong came into operation in 2018 to comply with the base erosion and profit shifting guidelines put forth by the Organisation of Economic Co-operation and Development (OECD).

 When a related-party transaction is not conducted at “arm’s length”, the IRD can adjust the income or losses to remove any potential tax advantages.
 Domestic transactions between domestic parties that do not give rise to actual tax differences and are not being made for tax avoidance purposes are not subject to transfer pricing rules.